 Finally, it’s your turn!
 FINALLY!
 And you cheer and scream like a hysterical kindergartener.
 Two minutes later, you’re at the exit.
 And you look at your watch and you go, WTH?
 That was three hours?!
 Three hours just flew by like THAT?!?!

 I’m blabbing, of course, but I’m doing so because the above is the best way I can describe Jurassic World Dominion with.
 A 2.5-hour wait for something breakthrough to happen, but in the end, and very much like what happened with Fallen Kingdom, a case of starting and ending at the same point.

 A wait you certainly wouldn’t opt/die for, but can’t complain too loudly because the show keeps throwing references and Easter Eggs at you so enthusiastically.
 It’s almost like a themed ride’s themed shop advert.

-To be clear, I’m not saying Dominion is downright awful; at least, not the likes of the 1-star review by The Guardian.
+To be clear, I’m not saying Dominion is downright awful; at least, I don’t think it deserves the the 1-star review by The Guardian.
 But as the much-hyper “conclusion” to the current World trilogy, this is seriously no finale.
 While it has its moments, this is no more than a go at dumping mains old and new together, and setting up the premise for the next trilogy.
 Yup, you bet there’d be another one.
 Commerce already found a way.

-In fact, the ever-reliable Jeff Goldblum gave it away.
-I strongly feel the sardonic Dr. Malcolm wasn’t just mocking the actions of the others during the finale, he was dissing how franchise events are developing.
+In fact, the ever-reliable Jeff Goldblum gave that away.
+I strongly feel the sardonic Dr. Malcolm wasn’t just mocking the actions of the others during the finale, he was dissing how franchise developments.
 From the survival horror grip of the first movie, the story is now, partly, about making promises to savage dinosaurs.
 And carrying miniature beastie buddies about.
 And using Quetzalcoatluses as attack jets.

 What’s down the road?!?
 Dino sidekicks?
 Sidekicks controlled by watches?